As It Was: United Kingdom

+North America

 "As It Was" entered at number one on the Billboard Hot 100, becoming Styles' second number-one single after "Watermelon Sugar" (2019).
 The song garnered the most single-day streams on Spotify in the United States, surpassing Olivia Rodrigo's "Drivers License" (2021).
 After the single's debut at No. 1, "As It Was" fell out of the No. 1 position and returned multiple times between April and September 2022; when it returned to No. 1 for the week ending 3 September 2022, it became the first song ever to have five separate runs in the top position.
-"As It Was" spent 15 weeks atop the Billboard Hot 100, becoming the longest-running US number one by a UK act, the longest-running No. 1 with no accompanying artists (i.e. a solo-billed song) and the fourth longest running number-one in the chart's history.

-"As It Was" spent 18 weeks at number one on the Canadian Hot 100 and peaked at number one in Australia, Austria, Belgium, Croatia, Denmark, Germany, Greece, Ireland, Israel, Lithuania, the Netherlands, New Zealand, Slovakia, Sweden, and Switzerland.
+"As It Was" spent 15 weeks atop the Billboard Hot 100, becoming the longest-running US number one by a UK act, the second longest-running No. 1 with no accompanying artists (i.e. a solo-billed song) and the fourth longest running number-one in the chart's history.
+In addition, "As It Was" spent 18 weeks at number one on the Canadian Hot 100.

-"As It Was" ranked as the most popular song on Spotify and the second most popular song on Apple Music in 2022.

 Music video

 The music video for "As It Was" was released alongside the song.
 In the clip, Styles joins dancer Mathilde Lin on a turning platform and performs choreography by Yoann Bourgeois in the Barbican to release negative emotions.
-The video was filmed in London: apart from the Barbican Centre, it was also filmed at Lindley Hall near the Houses of Parliament, and the penguin pool at London Zoo.
+The video was filmed in London: apart from the Barbican Centre and Barbican Conservatory, at Lindley Hall near the Houses of Parliament, and at the penguin pool at London Zoo.
 It was directed by Tanu Muino, who stated that directing for Styles was "a bucket list dream come true" but, on the second day of shooting, Muino's home country of Ukraine was invaded by Russia, rendering the process a "bittersweet" experience; nevertheless, Muino and her team from Ukraine "poured so much love into this video and you can see it on screen.
-It will be a music video I will never forget and now I can happily retire."
-(Nevertheless, Muino continued her filmmaking work afterwards).
-On YouTube, the video has received over 400 million views and 6.5 million likes as of January 2023.
+The music video references a photo mural of industrial designers Charles and Ray Eames on exhibit at LACMA as Styles and his love interest grow further apart.
+It will be a music video I will never forget and now I can happily retire.".
+Styles later released a Behind The Scenes version of the making of the music video.